This post is a little different, it’s more reflective and touches on a subject some say is ‘the last taboo‘1

 If you are feeling the effects of burnout, here are some ways you can help rebalance your working life.

 Make a few minutes each morning to relax and start the day off well.
-This could be using a meditation app (I use Calm), stretching, yoga or breathing exercises.
+This could be using a meditation app (Such as Calm, Headspace, 10 percent happier to name a few), stretching, yoga or breathing exercises.
 If these aren’t for you, you can find mindfulness in many ways: listening intensely to your favourite music, going for a short walk in the fresh air.
 Find something that works for you.

 Focus on the aspects of your life that are going well, big or small, and remember to be grateful for them.
 You could start by writing a gratitude journal, writing down 3 things you’re grateful for at the end of each day.
 They don’t have to be related to work, they could help you focus on how well other aspects of your life are going.
 If this is too much, you could just think of them.
 Over time this will help you to focus on the positives and have a brighter outlook on life.